evandrosouza-developer/ps2tomsxUSB/README.md

 This design was developed to connect, as default, an ABNT-2 brazilian PC keyboard to the brazilian MSX Sharp/Epcom HB-8000, but it is very easy to apply a hot change of its mapping:

 - You have to compile and upload this new database to the Converter.
-This task is easily managed with the help of a Database compiler: The excel file named `PS2toMSX_Database_Compiler.xlsm`.
+This task is easily managed with the help of a Database compiler: The macro enabled excel file named `PS2toMSX_Database_Compiler.xlsm`.

 To edit and compile the Database file, both source and target keyboard layouts, I prepaired a dedicated "key assembler in excel", so I can boldly recommend you to use the excel file `PS2toMSX_Database_Compiler.xlsm` available at github page.
 The Database Compiler file has 3 sheets: One for HB-8000, the second as XP-800 and the third one as an International MSX.
 Unfortunately, the last one was not tested.
 Just fillin the table, click on the keyboard image of upper left of the current sheet and wait for VBA has been concluded.